 Are there any instructions I need to follow after a tooth extraction?

 Yes, it is essential to follow specific instructions in order to heal and prevent any complications.
 We will dispense instructions verbally and in written form.
 You should avoid certain foods, and you need to keep the extraction or surgical site clean at all times.
 It is very important that you complete the entire course of antibiotic treatment if it has been prescribed for you to prevent further infection.
 In addition, you may be advised to stay away from smoking, which causes a condition known as “Dry Socket”, and avoid drinking through a straw, which delays the healing time as well.
 Again, we’ll provide you with comprehensive post-care tooth extraction instructions when you visit our San Antonio family dental clinic.

 Bone underneath the gum naturally decreases following tooth loss or periodontal disease.
 During a bone grafting procedure by an oral surgeon, a prepared graft material is placed in the area where the bone should be encouraged to grow.
 The body rebuilds the bone structure, thus preventing tooth loss, periodontal disease, and the need for dental implant procedures.

 How is the bone grafting procedure performed?

 The gums will be separated from the area and a graft material placed near the underlying bone.
-An organic or a synthetic barrier will be placed after placing the graft material to ensure that the gums do not grow into areas where the regenerated bone will eventually be occupied.
+An organic or synthetic barrier will be placed after placing the graft material to ensure that the gums do not grow into areas where the regenerated bone will eventually be occupied.
 Sutures will be given to the area.

 Are there any post-surgical instructions I need to follow after the bone graft procedure?